Re: “What ever happened to Augmenting Human Intellect” November 30, 2013Posted by Christina Engelbart in Collective IQ, Technology.

 [courtesy SRI International and Stanford University MouseSite]

-Doug Engelbart invented the computer mouse in 1963 in his research lab at Stanford Research Institute (now SRI International), for which the patent was issued in 1970.
+Doug Engelbart invented the computer mouse in the early 1960s in his research lab at Stanford Research Institute (now SRI International).
+The first prototype was built in 1964, the patent application for this “X-Y position indicator for a display system” was filed in 1967, and US Patent 3,541,541 was awarded in 1970.
 Although many impressive innovations for interacting with computers have followed in the last 50 years since its invention, the mouse remains to this day the most efficient hands on pointing device available.

 A little over a year later, Engelbart was awarded a long-awaited grant at SRI to launch his dream research initiative titled “Augmenting Human Intellect,” for which he envisioned intellectual workers sitting at high-performance interactive display workstations to access a vast online information space in which to collaborate on important challenges.
 He hired a small research team, and began setting up a basic lab with computer and teletypes, followed by a display terminal.